Polygons

 Some polygons have central symmetry: each element is reflected through the centre of the polygon into an identical one.
 In such polygons the number of sides / vertices must be even, as for instance, in the aforementioned rectangles and rhombuses.
 This will be important for understanding rectified polytopes.

 The regular polygons are much more symmetric, having dihedral symmetry.
 If their number of sides is even, then they also have central symmetry, which is in that case a sub-symmetry within the dihedral symmetry.
+Thus, if a Polygon has central symmetry, its number of vertices/sides mut be even.

 The idea of a polygon as a circuit mentioned above will be discussed in more detail now.
 As we go around a polygon, we pass through n vertices, while completing p turns around the centre.
 For convex Polygons, p =1, but for the Pentagram, we actually complete two turns around the centre, and for a Decagram 3 turns.
 This number is known as the polygon's density.